Wouter Basson: Project Coast

 In the 1980s Basson and the project were allegedly involved with attacks and assassinations against members of anti-apartheid movements.
 Leaders in South Africa, Angola and Namibia also claimed that the more dangerous chemicals were used for crowd control in the country, although the government claimed otherwise and claimed that chemical weapons were used against South African troops.
 Basson provided the Civil Cooperation Bureau (CCB) with lethal chemicals to be used against prominent anti-apartheid activists.
 Basson continued to travel all over the world to gather information about chemical and biological warfare programs and set up other shell and paper companies as additional front companies, possibly for money laundering.

 When F. W. de Klerk became president in 1990, he ordered that production of the chemicals be stopped and the lethal agents destroyed.
 Basson concentrated on non-lethal chemical agents and chemicals the government had not banned.
 That included a large amount of ecstasy and Mandrax that were apparently exported or allegedly sold to drug dealers in communities active in the anti-apartheid movement (cf. Basson brownies).
 Most of the stockpile disappeared afterwards.
 Scientists working on the project later stated that they believed it was to be used to create drug-laced tear gas.
 In January 1992, FRELIMO troops conducted an operation near the South African border.
 During the course of the operation, they were allegedly exposed to what was thought to have been a chemical agent.
 Some of the soldiers died during the incident and others required hospitalisation.
 Investigation by the United Nations, United States and the United Kingdom identified it as BZ nerve agent.
-US and Britain began to pressure the South African government and in January 1993 Project Coast was wound down.
+American and British officials began to pressure the South African government, and in January 1993 Project Coast was wound down.
 Basson was officially retired and hired to dismantle the project, and allegedly profited when some of the South African front companies were privatised.
 Later government investigation found that there were large amounts of chemicals and agents missing.